Table Decorating for the Festive Season

 Pewter stoneware charger, footed soup bowl, oval baking dish, brass and bronze candle holders, amber votives and ceramic cups all by Columbine Home (Corte Madera) columbinehome.com; earthenware dinner plates, Farmhouse Urban (Mill Valley) farmhouseurban.com; Paris flatware and quartz candle, Hudson Grace (Larkspur) hudsongracesf.com; linen napkins and flatware holders, Ambatalia (Mill Valley) ambatalia.com; flowers and napkin sprigs, Bloomingayles (Mill Valley) @bloomingayles_marin; flower bowl, Tazi Designs (Sausalito) tazidesigns.com

 Fancy isn’t always black and white.
-As can be seen in the opening spread, it can be rustic, moody and hygge: a Nordic term that implies intimacy, coziness, warmth and gratitude.
+As can be seen above, it can be rustic, moody and hygge: a Nordic term that implies intimacy, coziness, warmth, and gratitude.
 Elements such as fire, earthen colors, and natural woods and textiles are common themes.
 Decor accents such as candles, foraged finds, layered textures, and a blend of vintage and modern pieces help to set the mood.